kavia-common/weather-dashboard-223329-223338/weather_dashboard_frontend/README.md

 - Loading and error states with aria-live for accessibility
 - Input sanitization and centralized error handling
 - Mock data fallback when no backend is configured
-- Preparation for backend integration using REACT_APP_API_BASE
+- Backend integration via REACT_APP_API_BASE with graceful fallback and helpful diagnostics

 ## Getting Started